-This course meets the outcomes for levels 1, 2 and 3 of the Core Skills Training Framework.
+This course meets the outcomes for level 3 of the Core Skills Training Framework.

 Health, Safety and Welfare

 A course covering the responsibilities of both employers and employees in ensuring that facilities are safe for staff, patients and visitors.
 The course also covers how to manage risk and the procedures for reporting health and safety violations.